 Search for dolphins and discover secret beaches, on Dorset's spectacular Jurassic Coast!

-After breakfast, we'll head back onto the water to explore some of the most iconic sections of the Dorset coast - passing, Lulworth Cove, Chapmans Pool, Kimmeridge, Worbarrow Bay or Old Harry Rocks.
+After breakfast, we'll head back onto the water to explore some of the most iconic sections of the Dorset coast - passing Chapmans Pool, Kimmeridge, Worbarrow Bay or Old Harry Rocks.
 Over the day we travel around 8km, with plenty of breaks including lunch with a beautiful view.
 In the evening we'll then be picked up and driven back to the campsite.

 After an early breakfast we'll return to take in our third section of the Jurassic coast.
-First we paddle to Studland Bay and Swanage Bay, stopping off at a fantastic secret beach for lunch.
+First we paddle to Studland Bay and Swanage Bay, stopping off at a fantastic secret beach for snacks.
 Afterwards we'll continue to Durlston Point, searching for dolphins along the way.
 In total we'll travel around 8km, at a relaxed pace with plenty of breaks.
-In the early afternoon we'll then be picked up, and collect your things from the campsite before drop-offs at Wareham train station.
+In the early afternoon we'll then be picked up and have lunch back at the campsite before collecting your things and drop-offs to Wareham train station.

 Breakfast consists of unlimited toast and cereal, plus fresh pastries on day 1 and a hot sausage bap and hash brown on day 2.
 Packed lunch is normally a filled baguette, crisps, cake or chocolate, fruit and a drink.
 Please bring a large refillable drinks bottle for your kayaking journeys.